kedacore/keda/README.md

 KEDA can run on both the cloud and the edge, integrates natively with Kubernetes components such as the Horizontal Pod Autoscaler, and has no external dependencies.

+Please note this software is experimental and should not be used for anything resembling a production workload.
+We want to create KEDA in the open with the community to bring event driven scale to Kubernetes.

 ---
 <p align="center">
 In partnership with